teuton-software/teuton-panel/README.md

 ## For users

-Download the right installer for your platform from [releases](https://github.com/teuton-software/teuton-panel/releases), and install the app.
+Download the appropriate installer for your platform from [releases](https://github.com/teuton-software/teuton-panel/releases), and install the application.

 ### Demo